strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

 If you use the `keycloak-postgres.yaml` example with the `keycloak-realms-configmap.yaml` file to provide the mounted realm files, then the realms are imported automatically when the Keycloak is started.

+Alternatively, you can use Keycloak Admin Console GUI to import the realm.
+There are to realm JSON files in [../docker/keycloak-import/realms] directory which you can import one by one.

+Otherwise, you can automate the import by creating the pod job that uses Keycloak Admin API to perform the import.
-Otherwise, this step depends on your development environment because we have to build a custom docker image, and deploy it as a Kubernetes pod, for which we have to push it to the Docker Registry first.
+This step depends on your development environment because we have to build a custom docker image, and deploy it as a Kubernetes pod, for which we have to push it to the Docker Registry first.

-First we build the `keycloak-import` docker image:
+First, we build the `keycloak-import` docker image:

     cd ../docker/keycloak-import
     docker build . -t strimzi/keycloak-import

-Then we tag and push it to the Docker Registry:
+Then, we tag and push it to the Docker Registry:

     docker tag strimzi/keycloak-import $REGISTRY_IP:$REGISTRY_PORT/strimzi/keycloak-import
     docker push $REGISTRY_IP:$REGISTRY_PORT/strimzi/keycloak-import